Black-rosary/react-native-cached-image/README.md

 CachedImage component for react-native

+This is the fork of https://github.com/kfiroo/react-native-cached-image

+- Fixed compatibility with 0.63 version of React Native
+- Added progress callback on preloading

 This package is greatly inspired by [@jayesbe](https://github.com/jayesbe)'s amazing [react-native-cacheable-image](https://github.com/jayesbe/react-native-cacheable-image) but adds some functionality that we were missing when trying to handle caching images in our react-native app.

 ## Installation